 VINIK: We talked about L.A.
 Live from the beginning, and we’re not building it.
 That’s not an analogy for what we’re doing.
 We’re not building an entertainment district.
 We’re not building an arena district.
 We’re building half a city.
 We’re building a vibrant, walkable urban district with high density, which has the arena as one of the great amenities of the district.
 We’re doing office buildings and residential towers and USF’s Morsani College of Medicine, two hotels, two or three cultural institutions, water features, public art and the channel.
 We can go on and on with all the great amenities.
 This is major progress to the downtown of Tampa, and I’m sure the mayor would agree that hopefully in 10 to 15 years our district will seamlessly connect to the center and the core of downtown, and that’ll even seamlessly connect to Ybor.
 That’s where this thing is heading.
 Imagine what this place will be like when we get there.

-TM: A key feature of your development includes a central cooling facility that allows the rooftops of your buildings to be opened up for rooftop bars and restaurants.
-Are there any cities that you feel have successfully implemented these tactics?
+A key feature of your development includes a central cooling facility that allows the rooftops of your buildings to be opened up for rooftop bars and restaurants.
+Are there any cities that you feel have successfully implemented this tactic?

 VINIK: That’s a good question.
 I’m not sure I know the answer to that.
 But we see elements of that.
 I was in someone’s office in New York about a month ago, and I started looking down, and I started seeing green rooftops in New York City.
 I hadn’t noticed them before.
 I took some pictures of them and never did anything with the pictures.
 I imagine — I have not been to Portland or Seattle much, and I haven’t thought about it — but I imagine they have similarities in some respects.
 At one point we even thought about calling ourselves the Rooftop District because there are potentially going to be different experiences on different rooftops throughout the area.